This issue explores the theme of adaptive teaching and inclusive pedagogy, with sections on:

-- Supporting professional development
+- Supporting all students

 Bitesize CPD includes curated selections of articles and resources on a particular topic, with additional learning features to support practical application in the classroom.